-- its lending activities largely involve Australian SMEs with loans secured by Australian real estate or assets, which we consider are lower risk for facilitating the flow of funds to activities involving modern slavery. - Judo's lending activities must be consistent with its current 'Environmental, Social and Governance' (ESG) appetite and ESG Policy, which have a focus on avoiding human rights harm. - as noted in Section 4 above, our customer term deposits relate to retail, SME or institutional investors domiciled or tax resident in Australia, which we consider are lower risk for facilitating activities involving modern slavery.
+- its lending activities largely involve Australian SMEs or Judo employees with loans secured by Australian real estate or assets. - Judo's lending activities must be consistent with its current 'Environmental, Social and Governance' (ESG) appetite and ESG Policy, which have a focus on avoiding human rights harm. - Judo's NCDs or other debt issuances are available only to 'wholesale clients' within the meaning of the Corporations Act. - as noted in Section 4 above, our customer term deposits relate to retail, SME, SMSF or institutional investors domiciled or tax resident in Australia.